 Campfires are allowed in the designated firepits and they do sell firewood here for $7 a bag.
 You can pre-order this when you book online, or easily organise it with Katie once you get there.

 The amenities are really good for a bush camp!

-4 beautiful solar powered hot showers and 4 flushing toilets are positioned close to the riverfront sites.
-The hosts are not far away if you should want for anything, and they do check in with you on a regular basis.
+The hosts are not far away if you should want for anything.
+They do check in with you on a regular basis.
 It felt like you were staying with family.
-Our daughter hurt her arm on the first night, (we took her to the Ambulance at Calen but luckily it wasn’t anything too serious) and Katie made sure she came and checked on her the next morning to see if she was ok.
+Our daughter hurt her arm on the first night.
+Katie made sure she came and checked on her the next morning to see if she was ok.
 It was so nice of her!

 You get visited by cows and horses, farm dogs and plenty of birdlife and butterflies.
 And as you are on a working farm, your own dogs are not allowed.